 In 2005, I had some interesting correspondence with the U.S. Treasury Department about gold confiscation.
 The chief counsel for the department's Office of Foreign Assets Control told me that under the Trading with the Enemy Act of 1917 and the International Emergency Economic Powers Act of 1977, upon a proclamation of emergency by the president of the United States, the Treasury Department would have the power to seize or freeze any gold- or silver-related asset – and, for that matter, any other damned thing the Treasury Department wanted to seize: https://www.gata.org/node/5606

 If the gold price soars, will governments let mining companies keep taking metal out of the ground at current royalty rates?
 Will royalty rates be sharply raised?
 Will governments even let private companies keep mining gold at all?

 If the gold market is rigged, why should anyone own gold?

-You might want to own gold, first, if you think that the fraud being perpetrated by central banks – the longstanding naked short position in the monetary metal, a naked short position maintained in the London gold market via those BIS gold swaps and derivatives – will be exposed and collapse from its dishonesty, from exhaustion of the gold reserves of the most gold-suppressive governments, or because of defections from central bank ranks.
+You might want to own gold, first, if you think that the fraud being perpetrated by central banks – the longstanding naked short position in the monetary metal, a naked short position maintained in the London gold market via those BIS gold swaps and derivatives – will be exposed and collapse from its dishonesty, from the exhaustion of the gold reserves of the most gold-suppressive governments, or because of defections from central bank ranks.

-Second, you might want to own gold if you think that, as the economists Peter Millar, Paul Brodsky, and Lee Quaintance have speculated, central banks will change policy on gold and revalue it upward to devalue their currencies and government debts and to reliquefy themselves through a higher value for their gold reserves.
+Second, you might want to own gold if you think that, as economists Peter Millar, Paul Brodsky, and Lee Quaintance have speculated, central banks will change policy on gold and revalue it upward to devalue their currencies and government debts and to reliquefy themselves through a higher value for their gold reserves.